Lease Extension – what is it?

 The Leasehold Reform, Housing & Urban Development Act 1993 gives residential tenants the right to extend their lease.

-Looking for Specialist Lease Extension Advice?
+Looking for Specialist Lease Extension Solicitors.
 Call us on FREEPHONE 0800 1404544 for FREE Initial Phone Advice.

 Why should I extend my lease?